 Ethics Bowl is a Kirby club whose members debate contemporary ethics issues.
 They attend adjudicated events where they compete against other high school teams from Northern California.
 We have sent a team to nationals twice in the three years this club has been running.

-Kirby School recently sent 7 students under the guidance of Josh Tropp to the Northern California Regional Qualifier to flex their intellectual chops in a field of 24 teams, each eager to win a chance to attend Nationals this spring.
+Last year, Kirby School sent 7 students under the guidance of Josh Tropp to the Northern California Regional Qualifier–a cognitively exhausting day-long collegial competition of wits before a panel of judges including UCSC faculty, local businesspersons, and public officials–to flex their intellectual chops in a field of 24 teams, each eager to win a chance to attend Nationals this spring.

 The questions they faced were complex.
 Would you argue that people who suffer from Bodily Integrity Identity Disorder harm themselves when they modify their bodies to give themselves disabilities?
 Is gentrification positive or negative?